Espey Mfg. & Electronics (NYSEAMERICAN:ESP) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a report issued on Wednesday morning.
+StockNews.com initiated coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a research report report published on Tuesday.
 The brokerage issued a strong-buy rating on the stock.

-Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last announced its quarterly earnings results on Thursday, September 21st.
-The company reported $0.36 earnings per share (EPS) for the quarter.
-The firm had revenue of $8.34 million for the quarter.
+Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last released its earnings results on Thursday, September 21st.
+The company reported $0.36 EPS for the quarter.
+The company had revenue of $8.34 million for the quarter.
 Espey Mfg. & Electronics had a net margin of 10.33% and a return on equity of 10.68%.

 Espey Mfg. & Electronics Increases Dividend

-A number of institutional investors and hedge funds have recently made changes to their positions in ESP.
-BlackRock Inc. boosted its holdings in shares of Espey Mfg. & Electronics by 19.6% in the second quarter.
-BlackRock Inc. now owns 4,973 shares of the company’s stock worth $83,000 after buying an additional 815 shares during the last quarter.
-Royal Bank of Canada boosted its holdings in shares of Espey Mfg. & Electronics by 10.2% in the third quarter.
-Royal Bank of Canada now owns 9,690 shares of the company’s stock worth $134,000 after buying an additional 900 shares during the last quarter.
-Geode Capital Management LLC purchased a new position in Espey Mfg. & Electronics during the second quarter valued at approximately $217,000.
-Dimensional Fund Advisors LP lifted its holdings in Espey Mfg. & Electronics by 1.2% during the third quarter.
-Dimensional Fund Advisors LP now owns 92,294 shares of the company’s stock valued at $1,272,000 after purchasing an additional 1,138 shares in the last quarter.
-Finally, Renaissance Technologies LLC lifted its holdings in Espey Mfg. & Electronics by 14.7% during the second quarter.
-Renaissance Technologies LLC now owns 99,712 shares of the company’s stock valued at $1,670,000 after purchasing an additional 12,800 shares in the last quarter.
+A number of large investors have recently modified their holdings of ESP.
+BlackRock Inc. lifted its position in Espey Mfg. & Electronics by 19.6% during the 2nd quarter.
+BlackRock Inc. now owns 4,973 shares of the company’s stock valued at $83,000 after acquiring an additional 815 shares during the period.
+Royal Bank of Canada lifted its position in Espey Mfg. & Electronics by 10.2% during the 3rd quarter.
+Royal Bank of Canada now owns 9,690 shares of the company’s stock valued at $134,000 after acquiring an additional 900 shares during the period.
+Secure Asset Management LLC purchased a new position in Espey Mfg. & Electronics during the 3rd quarter valued at about $192,000.
+Geode Capital Management LLC purchased a new position in Espey Mfg. & Electronics during the 2nd quarter valued at about $217,000.
+Finally, Dimensional Fund Advisors LP lifted its position in Espey Mfg. & Electronics by 1.2% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 92,294 shares of the company’s stock valued at $1,272,000 after acquiring an additional 1,138 shares during the period.

 Espey Mfg. & Electronics Corp., a power electronics design and original equipment manufacturing company, designs, manufactures, and tests electronic equipment primarily for use in military and industrial applications in the United States and internationally.
 The company's principal products include power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, UPS systems, antennas, and high-power radar systems for use in AC and DC locomotives, shipboard power, shipboard radar, airborne power, ground-based radar, and ground mobile power applications.